Lise-Yi/skypinacolada.github.io/post/2020-11-22-3B1B-Inverse matrices, column space and null space.md

   <li>vertically line up the common variables (throw in some zero coefficients if needed)</li>
 </ol>
 <br>
-looks a lot like matrix vector multiplication. <br>
+looks a lot like matrix vector multiplication.
 <br>
 <br>
 <h3> geometric interpretation </h3>